Lapsus-Next/level29-whitepaper/docs/Economy/How LVL Token Works.md

 ## 👥 Web2 User Experience

-We believe in making Web3 invisible.
+We believe in making game fun and Web3 invisible.
 Our onboarding is designed for **zero-friction gameplay**.

-- **1-tap onboarding**: Players can start without creating a wallet
+- **1-tap onboarding**: Players can start without manually creating a wallet
 - No wallet setup, no crypto barrier—just play and earn
 - Assets and tokens are **securely managed** on the backend
 - Players can withdraw their tokens or NFTs to any **EVM-compatible wallet** anytime